ckcr4lyf/saxrag.com/_posts/2023-12-28-Fangchuan.md

 The main goal of my 2023 winter trip to China was to visit the Fanchuan Scenic Area - which is where the borders of China, Russia & North Korea meet.
 I've always had a surface-level curiosity about borders in general, and found this particular tri-point when playing around on Google Maps.
 It was especially interesting that it involved, what the "west" seems to consider as three of the most "dangerous" countries, geopolitically.

 I came into Hunchun via a train from Harbin, which took ~4 hours.
-Along the train ride, I went past quite close to the North Korean border, and at points was able to look across as well, to mostly barren land.
+The train went past quite close to the North Korean border, thought it just looked like barrenm, empty land and mountains - though it was winter with temperatures below zero.

 Hunchun is a small "city" , with everything spread wide but within a relatively small geographic area.
 I was staying at a branch of the Donglong hotel, which seemed very newly built and quite nice.